FelippeNO/bento_challenge/README.md

 I believe in simplicity when it comes to state management.
 I always rely on native solutions and love to measure performance metrics.
 Using `setState` correctly significantly improves application performance.
 State management is reserved solely for Views (and even then, only with `ValueNotifier`).
 Every state management library is essentially an abstraction of `setState` and `ValueNotifier`.

+#### Commenting Approach

+I usually don't add comments to my code because I believe that code should be simple and easily understandable.
+Exceptions are made for introducing new concepts to team members or marking deprecated elements.
+Otherwise, my variables and methods have descriptive, well-thought-out names, almost like telling a story.

 ---

 These insights offer a glimpse into my development philosophy and highlight my commitment to creating high-quality software with a focus on simplicity, efficiency, and customization.